nodestream/nodestream/README.md

 Nodestream supports two features which are meant to be used together - pipelines and transforms.

-**Transform**: A plugin which takes an input stream and produces an output stream **Pipeline**: A re-usable collection of transforms
+- **Transform**: A plugin which takes an input stream and produces an output stream
+- **Pipeline**: A re-usable, ordered collection of transforms

-The real power of pipelines is that you only have to create a single pipeline, tell it which transforms it should use and then you just keep sending files to it - all files will be processed in exactly the same way.
+The real power of pipelines is that you only have to create a single pipeline, tell it which transforms it should use and then you just keep sending files to or retrieving files from it - all files will be processed in exactly the same way.

 Here are some ideas what a transform can be used for.
 With pipelines, you can combine them to your heart's liking: